AIMA-Project/AAMA-Lab01/README.md

 While this is a `.ps1` file, it should have syntax compatible with most Linux systems.
 The executable bit may need to be set before running, which requires the command `chmod +x docker_setup.ps1` to be ran.
-Remember that unless Docker has been setup to bypass needing elevated privileges, `sudo` will have to be used before running the script.
+Remember that unless Docker has been setup to bypass needing elevated privileges, `sudo` will have to be used when calling the script.
 <!-- TODO: Actually test to see if it runs on Linux... -->

+Alternatively, the two commands can be ran manually in succession:
 ```
 $ docker build -t lab01-image .
 $ docker run --name lab01 -it lab01-image
 ```

-These commands perform two operations in succession:
+These commands perform the following operations:
-1. Builds a static base image called "lab01-image" from which instances of the lab (called containers) can be created.
+1. Build a static base image called "lab01-image" from which instances of the lab (called containers) can be created.
-2. Creates a container instance of the lab and gives it the name "lab01."
+2. Create a container instance of the lab and give it the name "lab01."

 If you need to redeploy the container from the image at any point, you must first delete the current instance of the lab container.
 The command `docker container rm lab01` can be used to delete the current instance of the lab01